Quinoa Adai | Quinoa Adai dosa

 • Poori – Potato Masala/ channa masala

 Did I miss anything?
-If yes comment on them let's enjoy recollecting some yummy combo.
+If yes, comment on them; let’s enjoy recollecting some yummy combos.

 Usually, Adai is prepared with lentils and rice.
-To add a healthy fibre touch to our diet I used Quinoa and little rice.
-Like Quinoa Idli, Quinoa Bisi bele bath this is yet another fusion recipe - Indian style welcome in the home.
-Do you have leftover Adai batter and are bored to repeat it for the second day?
-Try kunukku is a tasty evening snack
+To add a healthy fibre touch to our diet, I used Quinoa and a little rice.
+Like Quinoa Idli, Quinoa Bisi bele bath, this is yet another fusion recipe – Indian style welcome in the home.
+Do you have leftover Adai batter and are too bored to repeat it for the second day?
+Try kunukku, a tasty evening snack

 IMG_8846